 Art Therapy-In this course, self-perception as well as media are explored.
 Participants use art materials to create drawings, etc. based on given themes and share them with the class.

 Inmates are also offered the opportunity to prepare and test for the GED exam.
-In 2005, inmates received over 24,000 hours of GED instruction.
-Out of 126 inmates who took the GED test, 95 successfully passed.

 Beat the Streets-The purpose of this program is to provide offenders with specific skills and strategies that will assist them upon their return to a high risk living environment.
 The offender will identify the most common relapse traps and determine what relapse preventive strategies to use to maintain sobriety.